jgbarah/Notes/debian-xps-13.md

 ## Touchpad

 Some configuration to enable palm detection, click in pad, and soft button at the bottom; and disable tap to click, which was a bit disturbing to me.
 The AccelFactor is supposed to avoid repeating keys.
+The configuration is based on the description found in [Touchpad Synaptics information for Arch Linux](https://wiki.archlinux.org/index.php/Touchpad_Synaptics).
+The file to add is /etc/X11/xorg.conf.d/50-synaptics.conf:

 ```
 Section "InputClass"